jstroem/DartTypeStripper/README.md

 Similarly, '-g' or '--keep-generics' preserves any naked generic types, i.e. T will be kept but List<T> will be removed in a class where T is a type argument.

-Output `-o` or `--output` gives the location to place the stripped files.
-If absent output will be printed to stdout.
+Override `-w` or `--override` flag to specify of the given file should be overriden whit the stripped result.